sirin-labs/crowdsale-smart-contract/README.md

 SRN is an ERC-20 compliant cryptocurrency built on top of the [Ethereum][ethereum] blockchain.

 ## Overview
 SIRIN LABS - the developer of SOLARIN, the ultra-secure smartphone - is holding a crowdsale event.
-Funds raised	will	support	the	development	of	FINNEY™,	the	first	open	source	smartphone	and	all-in-one	PC built for the blockchain era.
-Customers will be able to purchase all SIRIN LABS products (SOLARIN and FINNEY™) with SIRIN LABS token, the SRN.
+Funds raised	will	support	the	development	of	FINNEYï¿½,	the	first	open	source	smartphone	and	all-in-one	PC built for the blockchain era.
+Customers will be able to purchase all SIRIN LABS products (SOLARIN and FINNEYï¿½) with SIRIN LABS token, the SRN.

 ## Contracts